laissez-faire-btc/safe-remove/BIP.md

 * There is content in the blockchain today, that in some jurisdictions makes it illegal to run a node.
 * The practical options for Bitcoin users today are all-or-nothing.
 If you're not comfortable with arbitrary data on your system, you don't run a node.
 In that case, if you do want to use Bitcoin anyway, then you rely on others to run nodes and keep the network running.
 * Even for people who are comfortable with the data that is in the blockchain today, finding none of it objectionable, something they do find objectionable may get mined tomorrow.

-* vast disparity of views

-* support for businesses (who in many countries are held to a higher standard than individuals)

-* even miners can apply redactions, which will help with global diversification and miner decentralisation
+* There is a vast diversity of views on what individuals consider objectionable.
+For example, while a majority of Europeans might care about the legality of storing personal information without the subject's consent (vis. the GDPR), the majority globally most likely do not.
+The same may well be true for most regions, most countries, most categories of potentially objectionable content, and even most individuals.
+* The status quo may be more appropriate for individuals, but it is less appropriate for businesses.
+In many jurisdictions, businesses are held to a higher standard, and have greater restrictions placed on them by regulation.
+They may also have more to lose then many individuals.

 ## Specification